Deadpool (film): Box office

-Deadpool grossed $363.1 million in the United States and Canada and $420 million in other countries for a worldwide total of $783.1 million, against a budget of $58 million.
+Deadpool grossed $373.1 million in the United States and Canada and $420 million in other countries for a worldwide total of $797.1 million, against a budget of $56.7 million.
 It broke many records with its opening weekend gross across the world, and went on to become the highest-grossing X-Men film, as well as the ninth-highest-grossing film of 2016.
-Deadline Hollywood calculated the net profit of the film to be $322 million, when factoring together all expenses and revenues for the film, making it the second-most profitable release of 2016.
+Deadline Hollywood calculated the net profit of the film to be $317 million, when factoring together all expenses and revenues for the film, making it the second-most profitable release of 2016 and the second most profitable film of all time behind Joker (2019).
 When discussing potential reasons for the film's surprise success, the site highlighted its marketing campaign.
-It also became the highest-grossing R-rated film of all time, dethroning The Matrix Reloaded.
+It also became the highest-grossing R-rated film of all time, dethroning The Matrix Reloaded (2003) until being beaten by Joker in 2019.